stg-tud/Bismuth/Modules/LoRe Compiler Plugin/README.md

 - TArgT (from function and method arguments, e.g. the `x: Int, y: String` part in `def foo(x: Int, y: String): ...`)
 - TVar (references to existing definitions)
+  - Even though Scala supports forward references (marking them as warnings, but supporting them nonetheless), the backend does not support these and will error upon detection
 - TAbs (definitions in the Scala form `val foo: bar = baz`)
 - TTuple (tuple values such as `(foo, bar)` in Scala, with arbitrary tuple length)
 - TIf (if statements, such as `if foo then bar else baz` in Scala, with or without `else` case, but only as statements, not expressions)